Nicolasdha/Farmer-Certified-Recipe-Application-API/README.md

 # Introduction
 Hello!
 This is a user-friendly recipe application that generates random recipes from around the world on each refresh (or logo click) of the page.
 You are able to search the database through API calls about a recipe's name, category, ingredients, or even where they originate from!
-Please utilize this application to the fullest to learn more about recipes from different cultures, or to help break the everyday monotony of your kitchen's staples.
+Please utilize this application to the fullest to learn more about recipes from different cultures, or to help break the everyday monotony of your go-to meals.

 ## Table of Contents
   * <a href= https://github.com/Nicolasdha/Farmer-Certified-Recipe-Application-API#Technologies>Technologies</a>